-Implementation times for Content-X are normally less than six months.
-During this time, we carry out all the necessary integrations and configurations with you.
-The system’s open interfaces ensure that you can connect Content-X without problems to standard industry programs such as InDesign, WordPress or Drupal.
-But Content-X offers more than flexible configurations and enhancements: editorial departments can also make their day-to-day work much more efficient with the system.
-All that is needed for editors to use Content-X are a current browser, a login and an internet connection.
-The system is perfectly suited for easy integration of freelance editors and writers.
+We normally implement the Content-X editorial system, which we developed together with Digital Collections, in less than six months.
+During this time, we make all the necessary configurations and integrations into existing third party systems together with our customers.
+The system’s open interfaces ensure that you can connect Content-X to industry standard programs such as InDesign, WordPress or Drupal without much hassle.
+While the configuration of Content-X is flexible, it also helps editorial departments to make their day-to-day work much more efficient: To use Content-X, an editor merely needs a current browser, a login and an internet connection.
+This makes the system perfectly suited for the easy integration of freelance editors and writers.

-Content-X lets editors enter texts quickly and in a media-neutral format, while image and video material is also stored centrally.
-The powerful digital asset management, DC-X, provides the basis for Content-X. This means that complicated and confusing folder structures, documentations and storage locations are a thing of the past.
-The system efficiently researches and performs editorial tasks since all assets are entered centrally and because it uses sophisticated indexing and an intelligent search function that is based on semantic analysis.
-This means managing content becomes a piece of cake.
+Editors can quickly enter texts in Content-X in a media-neutral format, with images and video assets also being saved centrally.
+Content-X is based on the popular and powerful Digital Asset Management DC-X. Complicated and confusing folder structures and storage locations become a thing of the past.
+The system is highly efficient in its research and editorial processes thanks to the central storage of all assets. the sophisticated indexing and an intelligent search function that is based on semantic analyses.
+Managing content becomes a piece of cake.

-Content-X also shows great flexibility when playing out this content as all assets are entered and saved in a strictly media-neutral format.
-The editorial office can supply material to the traditional print channel just as easy as to a website or a Facebook page.
-The system has virtually no limits in terms of configuration.
-Publishing does not get much more efficient than this.
+Content-X is extremely flexible when playing out content as all of its assets are entered and saved in a strictly media-neutral way.
+News desks are able to supply both the traditional print channel as well as a website or a Facebook page with content.
+The system has no limits when it comes to integrating digital channels.

 Say yes to InDesign and no to high software license costs